KambizMoradi/Iran_Spammer_Phone_Numbers/README.md

 # Iran Spammer Phone Numbers
 This is a list that have phone numbers spam sms and call, generally for advertising goals.
-I try to list them to here.
+I try to list them here.
-Feel free to use them in any case you want.
+Feel free to use it in any case you want.

 ## Format
 There is two separete list: